The Road Not Taken (short story): Publication history

 The story was first published in Analog Science Fiction in the November 1985 issue.
-It is a prequel story to "Herbig-Haro"—set several centuries after humanity has conquered the Orion Arm of the Milky Way— published a year before under the name "Eric Iverson".
+It is a prequel story to "Herbig-Haro"—set several centuries after humanity has conquered the Orion Arm of the Milky Way— published a year before under the name "Eric Iverson", and included in "The Stars at War" (Imperial Stars #1), edited by Jerry Pournelle.

 This short story contains ideas which were later more developed in the Worldwar series, in which the invading aliens have an initial technological edge that is soon surpassed by human ingenuity and innovation.